Reversible canted persistent spin textures with large spin splitting in two-dimensional ferroelectric bilayer WTe$_{2}$

-Fig. 2(a) shows the electronic band structure of bilayer WTe$_{2}$ calculated along the selected $\vec{k}$ path in the FBZ [see Fig. 1(c)] obtained without (black lines) and with (magenta lines) the SOC.
-One can see that four main edge states are crossing the Fermi level along the $X-\Gamma$ line, i.e., two-highest occupied and two-lowest unoccupied bands, resulting in a semi-metallic character of the bilayer WTe$_{2}$.
-Our calculated results of the density of states projected to the atomic orbitals confirmed that these edge bands mainly originated from the contribution of W-$d_{xz}$ and Te-$p_{x}$ orbitals [Fig. 2(b)].
-From the symmetry point of view, these orbitals are invariant under $M_{yz}$ mirror symmetry, and are consistent with the irreducible representations (IRs) $\mathcal{A}_{g}$ (mostly of metal $d$ orbital in the conduction) and $\mathcal{B}_{u}$ ($p$ orbital of content in the valence) in the $C_{s}$ point group.
-Taking into account the SOC, these edge bands undergo a significant spin splitting due to the lack of inversion symmetry.
-In particular, we identify large splitting bands at the two-lowest unoccupied states as highlighted by pair bands (1) and (2) shown in Fig. 2(c)], which is driven by the contribution of the strong hybridization between the W-$d_{xz}$ and Te-$p_{x}$ orbitals [Fig. 2(b)].
-Moreover, by mapping the spin-splitting energy projected to the FBZ, we found that the splitting energy up to 0.09 eV and 0.12 eV is observed on the pair bands (1) and (2), respectively, at the $\vec{k}$ along the $X-\Gamma$ line [Figs. 2(d)-(e)].
+Figs. 3(a)-(b) show the band structure of bilayer WTe$_{2}$ highlighting the two LUS along the $X-\Gamma$ line (labeled by the band (1) and (2)) obtained without and with the SOC, respectively.
+Since the LUS are close to the Fermi level, it is expected that they play a significant role in the transport properties of the carriers.
+By comparing Figs. 3(a) and 3(b), it is clearly seen that large spin splitting is observed at the two LUS, where the spin-splitting energy up to 0.09 eV and 0.12 eV is observed on the pair bands (1) and (2), respectively.